jrosell/ambhtmx.card3d/README.md

 * Space URL: https://huggingface.co/spaces/jrosell/ambhtmx.card3d

-If you have this repo with git enabled with hf remote, you can run:
+If you have a repo with git enabled with a github hf remote configured, you can run:

 ```
 bash deploy_hf.sh